This article was updated on Oct. 1, 2018. It was originally published on Oct. 6, 2017.

-The study found that women who get frequent UTIs could cut their risk of these infections in half if they consumed six additional 8-ounce (1.5 liters) glasses of water a day, compared with women who don't increase their water intake.
+The study found that women who get frequent UTIs could cut their risk of these infections in half if they consumed six additional 8-ounce (adding up to 1.5 liters) glasses of water a day, compared with women who don't increase their water intake.

-The study was presented here yesterday (Oct.
-5) at IDWeek 2017, a meeting of several organizations focused on infectious diseases.
+The study was published today (Oct.
+1) in the journal JAMA Internal Medicine.
+It was previously presented in October 2017 at IDWeek in San Diego, a meeting of several organizations focused on infectious diseases.
 [27 Devastating Infectious Diseases]

 Doctors have long assumed that increasing water intake could lower the risk of UTIs, and they often recommend that women at risk of these infections drink more water.
 But, until now, the recommendation had not been rigorously studied.

-"There's lots of things we recommend to women to reduce the risk of UTIs, but none have really been studied," said Dr. Thomas Hooton, lead author of the study and clinical director of the Division of Infectious Diseases at the University of Miami School of Medicine, who presented the findings at a news conference.
+"There's lots of things we recommend to women to reduce the risk of UTIs, but none have really been studied," Dr. Thomas Hooton, lead author of the study and clinical director of the Division of Infectious Diseases at the University of Miami School of Medicine, said at a news conference in San Diego in 2017, when the findings were first presented.

 "It's good to know the recommendation is valid, and that drinking water is an easy and safe way to prevent an uncomfortable and annoying infection," Hooton said.